Varying the medium surrounding an optical resonator: An efficient and rigorous way to calculate its spectral changes

-We illustrate in \Figss{dispersive_spec}{l_350_local} the full rigorous RSE \Eq{RSE-matrix}, its diagonal version \Eq{diagonal}, the first-order approximation \Eq{1st-orderRSE}, and the regularized result \Eq{regularized} or its dispersive analog~\cite{SI}, focusing on two experimentally relevant examples: (i) the dipolar ($l$=1) SP mode of a gold nano-sphere of radius $R$ varying between 10\,nm and 200\,nm~\cite{PayneNS20} and (ii) high-angular momentum ($l=350$) WG modes of a silica micro-sphere of radius $R= 39.5\,\mu$m~\cite{BaaskeNN14}.
+We illustrate in \Figss{dispersive_spec}{l_450_spec} the full rigorous RSE-based \Eq{RSE-matrix}, its diagonal version \Eq{diagonal}, the first-order approximation \Eq{1st-orderRSE}, and the regularized result \Eq{regularized} or rather its dispersive analog~\cite{SI}, focusing on two experimentally relevant examples: (i) the dipolar ($l$=1) SP mode of a gold nanosphere of radius $R$ varying between 10\,nm and 200\,nm~\cite{PayneNS20} and (ii) high-angular momentum ($l=450$) WG modes of a silica micro-sphere of radius $R= 39.5\,\mu$m~\cite{BaaskeNN14,Vollmer20}.
 Both systems are assumed to be nonmagnetic ($\mu=1$), described by an isotropic permittivity, and surrounded by an isotropic dielectric with varying refractive index.
-More illustrations are provided in~\cite{SI}.
 For gold, the permittivity is taken in the Drude model, $\eps(k)=\eps_{\infty}-\sigma\gamma/[k(k+i\gamma)]$, with $\eps_\infty=4$, $\hbar c\sigma= 957$\,eV, and $\hbar c \gamma= 0.084$\,eV fitted to the Johnson and Christy data~\cite{JohnsonPRB72} with the help of the fit program provided in~\cite{SehmiPRB17}.
 For silica, the permittivity is calculated using Sellmeier formula~\cite{Vollmer20} at wavelength $\lambda=780$\,nm, giving $\eps=2.114$.
-In the full RSE calculation via \Eq{RSE-matrix}, the only numerical parameter is the number $N$ of the basis RSs which is determined (unless otherwise stated) by the cut-off frequency $k_c$, such that all RSs with $k_n$ within the circle $|\sqrt{k_n\varepsilon(k_n)}|<k_c$ in the complex wave number plane are kept in the basis.
+In the full RSE calculation via \Eq{RSE-matrix}, the only numerical parameter is the number $N$ of the basis RSs which is determined (unless otherwise stated) by the cut-off frequency $k_c$, such that all RSs with $k_n$ within the circle $|k_n\sqrt{\varepsilon(k_n)}|<k_c$ in the complex wave number plane are kept in the basis.

-Figure~\ref{dispersive_spec} shows in the complex energy plane ($E=\hbar c k$) the spectrum of the RSs of a gold nano-sphere of radius $R=200$\,nm surrounded by a dielectric with $\varepsilon_b=2$, calculated analytically and via the RSE, using as basis system the same sphere in vacuum.
-The dipolar SP mode at the beginning of the spectrum is further displayed in \Figs{dispersive_panel}{evolution}, for varying background permittivity $\varepsilon_b$ and sphere radius $R$.
+Figure~\ref{dispersive_spec} shows in the complex energy plane ($E=\hbar c k$) the spectrum of the RSs of a gold nanosphere of radius $R=200$\,nm surrounded by a dielectric with $\varepsilon_b=2$, calculated analytically and via the RSE, using as basis system the same sphere in vacuum.
+The dipolar SP mode is further displayed in \Figs{dispersive_panel}{evolution}, for varying background permittivity $\varepsilon_b$ and sphere radius $R$.